Blog post

 A task represents an action, not a function or state.
 When mapping business processes, a modeler can use the following types of tasks to indicate an action:

-activity elements bpmn 2.0 standard
+activity elements according to the bpmn 2.0 standard

 Except for the different types of tasks, this notation category also includes Subprocesses and Call Activities.
 The latter represents a type of activity within a process that links reusable activities – for example, it can call a Global task into the process or reference a predefined process in another diagram.
 A subprocess is a type of activity within a process that can represent a collection of smaller units of work or even other subprocesses.
 Modelers often use it to hide finer details in high-level processes.